mnelson4/printmyblog/readme.txt

 1. You may want to add a link to the page in a menu, widget, or footer

 == Frequently Asked Questions ==

+= Can I use PMB Pro Print for Free? =
+Yes, you can use PMB's Pro Print for free (it's included in this plugin) to create projects, and can print or make PDFs with them using your web browser.
+Your web browser will not, however, support all the features that Pro Print is capable of (eg adding page references, footnotes, and fully controlling page margins).

 = How do I create a PDF using Quick Print? =
 *Use Pro Print and the Pro Print Service.
 However, your browser can still make pretty good PDFs for free.*